 As of July 2, 2021, No-Fault auto insurance companies are required to pay for no more than 56 hours per week of in-home, friend- or family-provided attendant care.
 This limitation, of course, only affects those in need of attendant care to be covered by auto insurance.
 If you or your loved one was not injured in an auto accident, this law may not apply to you.
 These limits also do not apply to services provided by a medical facility or a commercial entity.
 What’s more, the new law does not prevent auto insurance providers from contracting to cover more than 56 hours of attendant care services per week.

-The experts at Mike Morse Law Firm will personally help you negotiate the highest rate for the services performed.
+The experienced attorneys at Mike Morse Law Firm will personally help you negotiate the highest rate for the services performed.
 If a family member cannot perform the services, then Mike Morse Law Firm will help find the perfect agency to help fill the needs of the injured person at no charge to the family.
 Have more questions?
 Contact our experienced staff of Michigan car accident lawyers and ask them for free by dialing 855-MIKE-WINS or e-mail us at mike@855mikewins.com.
-Remember, NO fees are charged until we settle your case.
+Remember, no fee unless your case is won.

 Home Modifications: Pursuant to the Michigan No-Fault Act, you may be entitled to have home modifications paid for by your insurance company to make your home more accessible for the injured person.
 This requires a prescription from your physician indicating what type of modifications you would need.
 Occupational Therapists and architects, knowledgeable in these types of cases, are very useful in determining what can be done to an existing home or apartment.
 Our legal experts will help negotiate with the insurance company or file a lawsuit against the insurance company to pay for home modifications.

 Vehicles and Vehicle Modification: If, because of your auto accident injury, your doctor feels that you need a special van or vehicle, the No-Fault Act requires your insurance company to pay for it.
 Mike Morse Law Firm negotiates with insurance companies for persons suffering from spinal cord injuries who require vans with lift devices and other special needs.
-When a special vehicle is needed many issues can arise such as vehicle ownership, who pays the insurance, gas, damage, and routine maintenance?
-Let Mike Morse, an expert in Michigan Personal Injury Law to help you.
+When a special vehicle is needed, many issues can arise, such as vehicle ownership, who pays the insurance, gas, damage, and routine maintenance?
+Let Mike Morse, an experienced Michigan personal injury attorney, help you.
 There is no cost for hiring a personal injury lawyer to help you with this very important step in your rehabilitation process.

 Medical Transportation Benefits: Michigan law allows accident victims to be reimbursed by the insurance companies for transportation expenses related to obtaining necessary medical treatment for the care and rehabilitation of their accident-related injury.
 These transportation costs may potentially include mileage, parking fees, tolls, gas, oil, or bus and taxi fare.

-Reimbursement rates vary by carrier.
-Reimbursement may be as high as 55 cents a mile, but not all insurance companies consistently reimburse at the same rate.
-By working with the Mike Morse Law Firm, you can be assured to get the best rate available.
+Reimbursement rates vary by carrier and are often benchmarked against the IRS standard mileage rate, which is adjusted periodically and currently sits at 76 cents a mile for business use.
+Not all insurance companies consistently reimburse at that rate.
+By working with the Mike Morse Law Firm, you can be assisted in pursuing the strongest rate available.
 Medical mileage reimbursement is a lifetime benefit but you must file a mileage claim with the appropriate insurance carrier within one year from the date the mileage expense is incurred.

 To access the Michigan no-fault mileage benefit, a Medical Mileage Benefit Claim must be submitted.
 It’s very important to keep detailed records of your appointment dates, the name and address of medical providers, and the distance to and from your home.
 Our office provides free forms to help you keep track of your mileage and reimbursement.
 We will fax or mail these forms to you free of charge.